 Approxmiately three months after quitting, you will likely see your sperm regain their strength.
 That’s because it takes about 2–3 months for new sperm production and maturation.
 So if you take a semen analysis test three months after quitting, you may see a reversal of the sperm problems caused by smoking.

 Tips For Quitting Smoking While Trying To Conceive

-- Smokers often resume the habit before finally quitting.
+- If you slip up, don’t give up: Smokers often resume the habit before finally quitting.
 Some studies show that men give up at least three times before getting rid of smoking for good.
 So, don’t give up or get discouraged if you face a bump.
-Try and do better next time.
+Just get back on your program and keep going.

-- Talk to your doctor if you need any medication to assist in quitting.
+- Get help: Reach out to your healthcare provider if you want to try medications to assist in quitting.

 - Harlev A, Agarwal A, Gunes SO, Shetty A, du Plessis SS.
 Smoking and Male Infertility: An Evidence-Based Review.
 World J Mens Health.
 2015 Dec;33(3):143-160.

 - Klaiber, E L et al. “Interrelationships of cigarette smoking, testicular varicoceles, and seminal fluid indexes.”
 Fertility and sterility vol. 47,3 (1987): 481-6.